nccgroup/requests-racer/README.md

 # Installation

-To use Requests-Racer, first create and activate a Python virtual environment:
+To use Requests-Racer, you will need Python 3.5 or later.
+First, create and activate a Python virtual environment:

 ```
 python3 -m venv env